 Will I have to get a physical examination?

-You will not have to undergo a physical examination to assess the state of your health for either our Family Life or Guaranteed policies.
+No, you will not have to undergo a physical examination to assess the state of your health for either our Family Life or Guaranteed policies.
 However, we will ask some health and lifestyle questions if you’re applying for our Family Life Insurance.

 What happens if I provide false or inaccurate information about my health?